- Developed tools and resources to support the rights of persons living with disability.

 Business continuity during COVID-19 pandemic

-In 2020-21 the OCEO continued to provide services to the community.
+In 2021-22 the OCEO continued to provide services to the community.
 Throughout the COVID-19 pandemic it maintained its service delivery, utilising technology to assist the public remotely.
-Conciliation conferences were moved to a virtual environment, ensuring minimal disruptions to dealing with and resolving complaints.
+Conciliation conferences were held in a virtual environment, ensuring minimal disruptions to dealing with and resolving complaints.

 Community engagement using the OCEO’s website

 The OCEO operates a website providing the public with information, resources and online forms for complaints and enquiries.

 It had approximately 67,000 visitor sessions throughout the 2021-22 financial year, against a target of 150,000.

 A new website (www.equalopportunity.sa.gov.au) launched on 1 July 2021.
 It uses different analytics to capture visitor information than the office’s former website, resulting in a reduction to the forecast number of sessions.

 The OCEO will use its 2021-22 result as a baseline for future targets.